Skip to Content

 7. To Stroke

 I love stroking and cuddling my cat.
 Licking is my cat’s way of doing the same thing back.
 Cats enjoy it when other cats lick them, as the rough little tongue feels good on their fur.
-So they will assume that humans also enjoy that sensation – whether it is true or not.
+So they probably assume that humans also want that sensation – whether true or not.

 cat tongue licking up close what does it mean when a cat licks your nose

 As I have mentioned several times in this article, your cat will have developed its licking behavior from its mother.
-When it displays those behaviors towards you, it is communicating that you are their family.
+When it displays those behaviors towards you, it communicates that you are their family.

 If your cat starts licking your nose whenever they see you occupied, it’s likely because they want your attention and hope you’ll stop your work and focus on them instead.
 This behavior can be frustrating, but it’s also a testament to your cat’s intelligence.